zeyad-belal/zeyad-belal/README.md

 Software Developer
 ------------------

-Ambitious Junior Frontend Developer brings enthusiasm and detailed understanding of various programming languages to web page planning, development, and maintenance.
+Ambitious Frontend Developer brings enthusiasm and detailed understanding of various programming languages to web page planning, development, and maintenance.
 Passionate about technology and web development , I constantly learn by building essential and robust projects to power up my technical skills and stay up to date on modern ways of working ✨

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [zeyadbelal00@gmail.com](mailto:zeyadbelal00@gmail.com)